 And bam, just like that I realized I could design a megadungeon.
 I read that post yesterday, and I started designing one last night.

 It’s that last part, about focusing on just a third of the rooms — the special, weird rooms — that clicked for me.
-Seeing the whole chart from the B/X Expert Set (my favorite version of D&D) broken out into rooms in need of keying helped, too.
+Seeing the whole chart from the B/X Expert Set (paid link; my favorite version of D&D) broken out into rooms in need of keying helped, too.
 It’s a classic “eating the whole elephant” situation, and I’d never thought of it that way.